 - 47 weeks in total (excluding annual leave)

-The hospital is obliged to allocate terms which will meet these requirements, and you should never need to worry about this, although if you have any concerns in this regard you should raise them with the DPET.
+The hospital is obliged to allocate terms which will meet these requirements and you should never need to worry about this, although if you have any concerns in this regard you should raise them with the DPET.

-Given your academic backgrounds it is hardly surprising that we hardly ever withhold a certificate of completion of internship - but were this to happen it should never come as a surprise, because the problems should have been discussed with you well in advance.There would have to have been issues raised during the end of term assessment processes and an agreed performance improvement plan formulated, to try to address these issues.
+Given your academic backgrounds, it is hardly surprising that we almost never withhold a certificate of completion of an accredited internship.
+Should this occur, it should never be a surprise because the issues should have been discussed with you well in advance.
+This would require that a concern be raised during an end-of-term assessment and, following that, an agreed Improving Performance Action Plan (IPAP) formulated to address these issues.